es

 The project must meet or be capable of meeting the technical, environmental and financial criteria for certification and financing approval by the Board of Directors.

-More detailed information about these requirements is provided in the Project Certification Criteria and Loan Policies and Procedures.
+More detailed information about these requirements is provided in the Project Certification Criteria.

 Loan Evaluation Criteria